The Blue Lagoon (1980 film): Critical response

-Among the more common criticisms were the ludicrously idyllic portrayal of how children would develop outside of civilized society, the unfulfilled buildup of the island's natives as a climactic threat and how the film, while teasing a prurient appeal, conspicuously obscures all sexual activities.
+Critics of the film asserted that the film's portrayal of how young people would develop outside of civilized society was unrealistic and overly optimistic, that the film should not have built up the supposed threat posed by island natives who never even interact with the two main characters, and that the film was overly coy and restrained in its treatment of sexual matters.
 Roger Ebert gave the film 1½ stars out of 4, claiming that it "could conceivably have been made interesting, if any serious attempt had been made to explore what might really happen if two 7-year-old kids were shipwrecked on an island.
 But this isn't a realistic movie.
 It's a wildly idealized romance, in which the kids live in a hut that looks like a Club Med honeymoon cottage, while restless natives commit human sacrifice on the other side of the island".
 He also deemed the ending a blatant cop-out.
 He and Gene Siskel selected the film as one of their "dogs of the year" in a 1980 episode of Sneak Previews.
 Time Out commented that the film "was hyped as being about 'natural love'; but apart from 'doing it in the open air', there is nothing natural about two kids (unfettered by the bonds of society from their early years) subscribing to marriage and traditional role-playing".